EndPointCorp/end-point-blog/2020/01/07/increasing-website-load-speed.html.md

 ###Introduction

 We live in a competitive world, so why the web should be any different?
 (Well, maybe it should, but it isn't).
 And when it comes to organic traffic (the visitors we're getting from search engines), having a low latency on our website is crucial to any SEO strategy, at least for the main landing pages.
-It's one of the most important keys to having a better ranking.
+It's one of the most important keys in order to improve our website ranking.

-There are some obvious things to do if our website is responding slowly, like having a better hosting plan, locating our server physically near our main traffic source, using a CDN if we have many visitors from several countries...
-But there are also other things we can do, that may have slipped under our radar.
+There are some obvious things to do if our response time is high, like having a better hosting plan, locating our server physically near our main traffic source, or using a CDN if we have many visitors from several countries...
+But there are also other things we can do that may have slipped under our radar.
 And some of them can be achieved with only a couple hours of coding.

 ###Inline styles and scripts for the topmost content

 Of course, this will depend on the niche our website is, but as an average, <a href="https://www.statista.com/statistics/277125/share-of-website-traffic-coming-from-mobile-devices/" target="_blank">more than half of web traffic is generated from mobile devices</a>.
 And when you tap on a Google search result, you don't want to see a blank page or a loading GIF for many seconds.
-That's why optimizing the first content your page will display is crucial.
+That's why optimizing the first initial rendering of your page is crucial.

-The content that will appear immediately to the user without needing to scroll the page is called "above-the-fold content", and there is where our optimization efforts should be aiming to.
-So we need to create a plan to load and display that content as fast as possible:
+The content that will appear immediately to the user without needing to scroll down the page is called "above-the-fold content", and there is where our optimization efforts should be aiming to.
+So we need to create a plan to load and display it as fast as possible:

 * First, we need to differentiate the critical styles and scripts we would need to render the topmost content, and separate it from the rest of our stylesheet and external script references.

-* Then, we <a href="https://www.imperva.com/learn/performance/minification/">minify</a> the separated <a href="https://csscompressor.com/">styles and <a href="https://jscompress.com/">scripts</a>, and insert it directly on our page template, right before the closing `</head>` tag.
+* Then, we need to <a href="https://www.imperva.com/learn/performance/minification/">minify</a> the separated <a href="https://csscompressor.com/">styles and <a href="https://jscompress.com/">scripts</a>, and insert it directly on our page template, right before the closing `</head>` tag.

-* Finally, we should move the stylesheet and scripts link references from the `<head>` tag (where it's usually located) to the end of the above-the-fold content, so the user won't have to wait until all references are loaded before seeing any content. <b>Tip</b>: Remember to use the <a href="https://www.w3schools.com/tags/att_script_async.asp">async</a> tag on scripts whenever possible.
+* Finally, we have to move the stylesheet and scripts link references from the `<head>` tag (where it's usually located) to the end of the above-the-fold content, so the user won't have to wait until all references are loaded before seeing any content. <b>Tip</b>: Remember to use the <a href="https://www.w3schools.com/tags/att_script_async.asp">async</a> tag on scripts whenever possible.

 * <b>example.html</b>: